Improving Outcomes for SEND Learners in 2017-18

 - Use of collaboration and differentiated assessment methods to improve progress

 - Transition year – positive transitions and progressing into employment

 - Skills competitions as a means of raising standards

 - Develop and strengthen content and quality of the pre-entry/sensory PMLD curriculum

 Webinars, modules and resources

-A series of five webinars has been developed, each webinar focuses on a specific aspect of design and/or delivery of Study Programmes.
+A series of five webinars has been developed, each webinar focusing on a specific aspect of design and/or delivery of Study Programmes.

-The webinars (with ‘live’ dates / recordings of each session are also available):
+The webinars (with ‘live’ dates / a recording of each session is available here):

 - RARPA – 30th November 2017